ipfs/ipfs-docs/docs/install/README.md

 ### Install IPFS Companion

-IPFS Companion is a browser extension that enables you to request and use content delivered via IPFS just like any other content in your browser.
-[Learn more about IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion), or just try it out in your favorite browser:
+IPFS Companion is a browser extension that enables you to request and use content delivered from IPFS, just like any other content in your browser.
+[Learn more about IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion), or try it out in your favorite browser:

 - [Firefox](https://addons.mozilla.org/firefox/addon/ipfs-companion/) (desktop and Android)
 - [Chrome](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch)